eried/ArduboyCollection/README.md

 For the `license` variable, you need to use one of the identifiers defined here: https://spdx.org/licenses/

 You can also add the following entry to reference a remote file.
 If you are linking to github, make sure it is the "Raw" version of the url and not the github details for the file.

 ```
 hex=http://url.to/your/own/server-with-the/game.hex
 ```

+This file is parsed by http://php.net/manual/en/function.parse-ini-file.php, try to avoid trailing spaces.

 ### .url format
 __TIP:__ You can drag from the left side of your browser's address bar to a folder to get the .url file of the current webpage
 ```